voidpls/326_Course_Recommendation_System/README.md

 Course Recommendation:
 The system recommends appropriate courses based on inputs and provides course details (e.g., prerequisites, credits, schedule, etc.).

+Course Schedule Builder:
+Students can select courses and generate schedules, the system will indicate time conflicts and provide suggestions for adjustments.

 ### Why This Project?
 Explain the real-world impact and user pain points.